 Rahbar Lab: Discovering and engineering personalized solutions for managing and treating traumatic injuries.

-- Investigating FADS gene-diet interactions in critically injured patients - We are determining how FADS genetic variants impact an individual’s response to immune-modulatory diets and their overall inflammatory status following injury.
+- Investigating FADS & ELVOL gene-diet interactions in critically injured patients - We are determining how genetic variants impact an individual’s response to immune-modulatory diets and their overall inflammatory status following injury.

 Education Program Involvement

 Program Research Interest: Biomaterials, Biomechanics, Biomedical Imaging, Cardiovascular Engineering, Nanomedicine and Nanobioengineering, Neuroengineering, Tissue Engineering

 Program Research Interest: Cardiovascular Physiology and Hypertension, Regenerative Medicine, Neuro- and Behavioral Pharmacology